MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Follow these steps:

 1. [Take control of your privileged identities](/entra/identity/role-based-access-control/security-planning).
-Keep in mind that in a digitally-transformed organization, privileged access is not only administrative access, but also application owner or developer access that can change the way your mission-critical apps run and handle data.
+Keep in mind that privileged access isn't only administrative access, but also application owner or developer access that can change the way your mission-critical apps run and handle data.
 1. [Use Privileged Identity Management to secure privileged identities](/entra/id-governance/privileged-identity-management/pim-deployment-plan).

 #### Restrict user consent to applications

-User consent to applications is a very common way for modern applications to get access to organizational resources, but there are some best practices to keep in mind.
+User consent to applications is a common way for modern applications to get access to organizational resources, but there are some best practices to keep in mind.

 Follow these steps: